travis-ci/docs-travis-ci-com/user/languages/scala.md

 ### Default Test Command

-By default, Travis will use
+By default, Travis CI will use

     sbt ++$TRAVIS_SCALA_VERSION test